clojurists-together/clojuriststogether.org/content/news/2024/Q3 2024 Call for Proposals.md

 - Ring (3)
 - Babashka, Biff, buddy, cljfmt, clj-reload, Clojure-lsp, ClojureDart, Donut, Flowstorm, Re-frame (each 2)
 - Async, badspreadsheet, Carmine cluster support, Clay, Clojure-spec, Clojure-ts mode, Cloverage, Conjure, Data Analysis processing framework, Datalevin, DataScript, Datasplash, Dtype-next, eMac, Fastmath, Fulcro, Hanami, Hanamicloth,  HoneySQL, HTMX projects, Humble UI, Jank, Kindly,  Langohr, Leinigen, libpython-clj, Metamorph.mi, nbb, Neanderthal, Neovim, next.jdbc, Noj, Parinfer, Pedestal, Polylith, Portal, Regeant, Reframe, ring-jetty9-adapter, SciCloj, Scittle, Spandex, Tablecloth, Tech.ml.dataset, uix, VIM integrations, All things Borkdude, Taoensso & Weavejester's projects (each 1)
-- I am very impressed by clojurescript.
+- I am very impressed by ClojureScript.
 With that said, I have been reading about unpoly and htmx of late.
-I'm not sure if it is a fad or not at this point, but it would be interesting to highlight if we have any special advantages or integrations between clojure and these frameworks.
+I'm not sure if it is a fad or not at this point, but it would be interesting to highlight if we have any special advantages or integrations between Clojure and these frameworks.
 I especially like the "hypermedia first" narrative that htmx is pushing.
 - The data-science thing.
 Datascript's core insofar as it is reused in Datalevin.
 Datalevin might not be looking for funding, but it is(?) the obvious heir to the Datomic popular revolution (FOSS triple-store replacing SQL+Lucene without time-travel) and thus has the potential to bring lots of attention as the SQL ball-and-chain is finally clipped from developers' ankles.
 - Mac version (M1+ apple).
 It's a great base for high-performance computing
 - Some level of ClojureScript debugging support that could also work when developing for nbb via nrepl
-- I would like the bi-quaterly updates to include a one line description of what the project is and a link to its website, before describing all that work that was done - to set the scene.
+- I would like the bi-quarterly updates to include a one line description of what the project is and a link to its website, before describing all that work that was done - to set the scene.
 Don't assume we know (and remember) all the cool Clojure projects.  <br>

 ---